Toby-Sanders-101/myDigits/README.md

 These modules can all be installed using `pip install (module)` in the terminal

 ## Usage
 1. In order to use this repository, you must first clone it.
-You can use `gh repo clone Toby-Sanders-101/myDigits` in the terminal to do this
+You can use `gh repo clone Toby-Sanders-101/myDigits` in the terminal to do this.

 1. Then, assuming all modules and subsidiaries are installed correctly, you should confirm that your camera works sufficiently.
 You can run *dataMaker.py* with lines: 15, 30-37 and 44 commented out to do this.
 This will also output your camera dimensions.

-1. Next, choose what 'quality drop' you would like to use and change lines
+1. Next, choose what 'quality drop' you would like to use and change line 10 in *myDigitsReaderHelp.py* accordingly.
+Similarly, line 8 in *dataMaker.py*, lines 9 and 15-18 in *myDigitsDNN.py* and lines 8-9 in *useMyDigitsReader.py* may need to be altered.

+1. Next, you may want to change: lines 16-19 in *myDigitsReaderHelp.py*; lines 11-12 in *myDigitsDNN.py* along with line 14 in *useMyDigitsReader.py*; or line 205 in *myDigitsDNN.py*.
+These changes will allow you to modify: the quality of the images processed; the number of possible predictions/outputs from the model and the ratio of testing data:training data; or the learning rate and number of iterations carried out by the network.

+1. Now that you've customised your files, you should run *dataMaker.py*.
+The first time you do this, it will create a file named *myDigits_(size).csv*.
+You will need to input the digit that you are taking photos of eg input 4 then you can proceed to take photos of the number 4 and it will collect the data.
+If you would like to take photos of letters or characters instead, you will need to alter some of the files to accommodate for this.
+This may include using a dictionary or array.

+1. Repeat this until the .csv file is sufficiently full of data.

+1. Next, run *myDigitsDNN.py*.
+This will create a file named *myParameters_(size).txt* to store the parameters.
+Chances are the network won't train very well the first time; you may need to change layer_dims, learning_rate, num_iterations or the amount/quality of training data in order to maximise the accuracy of the model.

+1. Once you've created a model that is of high enough standard, you can use *useMyDigitsReader.py* to test it with real world data.
+If it continues to work well, you can integrate the model into a larger program or just show it off to your other developer friends! (otherwise it's back to the drawing board).